-Wes Blalock’s Story
+Wes Blalock’s Backstory

-In college, I began writing in earnest, attending Creative Writing classes and getting his work critiqued.
+In college, he began writing in earnest, attending Creative Writing classes and getting his work critiqued.
 He received the B. Dalton Bookseller (they no longer exist) Golden Pen Award for a horror story about a monster in the woods, “A Shadow on the Ice.”
-He joined a writer’s group, along with my lifelong friend and fellow author, G. Allen Wilbanks.
-I created a series character for whom I had planned many novels, William Rook, professional soldier.
-I felt destined to become a famous thriller writer, wrote short stories and forced his friends to read them.
+He joined a writer’s group, along with lifelong friend and fellow author, G. Allen Wilbanks.
+He created a series character, William Rook, a professional soldier, for whom he planned many novels.
+He felt destined to become a famous thriller writer, wrote short stories and forced his friends to read them.

 But life intervened.
 Wes became a University Police Officer, on a campus where his grandmother’s childhood home had once stood.
 And there he met his beautiful wife, Rhonda.
 She had been working as a security officer for a well-known, technology company, but was seriously considering becoming a park ranger.
 She enrolled in Park Management college classes and Wes studied along with her.
 It was then that he realized, if he had to do it all over again, he would have become a National Park Service Law Enforcement Ranger.
 Ultimately, their love grew into a bond and they began their life together as a married couple, adding four children.
 And no one became a park ranger.

 Over the years, he tried his hand at writing again, reviving William Rook, and even creating another series idea, about a US Navy task force of medical and support personnel whose primary function is to provide disaster relief, Mercy Task Force.
 But still, he never seemed to have the time to actually work on writing, what with family obligations, working sixty hours a week, and keeping up with all his other responsibilities.